Frickers paintings, two very private viewings, appraisals by fellow artists.

 The drive back was through a debris strewn blasted countryside.

 Back in the village he saw shattered windows, broken tiles; it looked as if the Mafia had paid a grudge visit!

-The paintings there are vineyards, churches, villages
+The paintings there of vineyards, churches, villages,

 The ambiance is often richly evocative of dreams with his skies and fields the sheer variety of approach and colour treatment is stupendous.

 Nevertheless the whole does not lose its cohesiveness and harmony.